 - Does the manufacturing of the carpet harm humans, other animals, and/or the environment?

 Below, I list some of the best companies to consider for an eco-friendly, non-toxic carpet.
-First, though, here’s a quick overview of what to watch out for when choosing a carpet.
-You might also want to check out the most relevant green certifications for rugs, which also pertain to carpets.
+You might want to check out the most relevant green certifications for rugs, which also pertain to carpets.

 Carpets – What to Watch out for